raig4359/fdk-client-kotlin/documentation/PLATFORM.md

 [GetSearchWordsData](#GetSearchWordsData)

-Get keyword object with id that is added.
-See example below or refer `GetSearchWordsDataSchema` for details
+The Collection object.
+See example below or refer `GetSearchWordsDataSchema` for details.